surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

 - we added a pure CLI/No GUI version of the surge synthesizer for total headless playback
 - surge-xt-cli (on linux), the cli executable in the standalone bundle (mac).
 Windows users must download separately
+- Combined with Open Sound Control and MIDI Program Change support, this allows a variety of new and useful embedded and headless performance options

 ## New Effects: Bonsai and Audio In
 - Write this